Green Tomato Salsa Verde

 1/3 cup loosely packed cilantro leaves (coriander greens, dhania, etc.), coarsely chopped

-- Spoon the mixture (in batches if necessary) into the container of a food processor or blender and pulse until the salsa reaches the consistency you prefer, either chunky or a smooth puree.
+Spoon the mixture (in batches if necessary) into the container of a food processor or blender and pulse until the salsa reaches the consistency you prefer, either chunky or a smooth puree.
 Makes approximately one quart of salsa, which should be stored in the refrigerator or freezer.
 This recipe may be doubled or tripled.
+The pmp course online has teamed with culinary schools across the nation to feed construction workers and provide a healthy alternative on sites.